 This course will cover the EU’s General Data Protection Regulation (GDPR) and the Data Protection Act 2018.
 The changes place greater obligations on organisations, with potential fines for breaches as high as €20 million or 4% of global turnover.
 Organisations need to act now to implement changes to their systems and procedures to ensure compliance.

 Who is this course aimed at?

-The Data Protection Act (DPA) 2018 integrates and enhances the General Data Protection Regulation (GDPR) which comes into force on 25 May 2018.
+The Data Protection Act (DPA) 2018 integrates and enhances the General Data Protection Regulation (GDPR) which came into force on 25 May 2018.
 The change in emphasis from ‘best practice’ to ‘requirements’, greater consent from individuals, new rights such as the right to be forgotten, and other significant changes means that organisations will not only have to audit and update their processes and procedures but regularly review for continued compliance.

 Payroll and HR data, procedures and systems will be directly affected, including where third party software or service providers are involved.

 This course helps delegates understand, prepare for and maintain the changes so that they can help their organisations become, and continue to be, fully compliant.

 Who should attend?